So you dream of being a farmer?

 That is why I created Lazy-Lady Living

-I have taken our knowledge of Permaculture Design Principles and combined it with our experience as urban farmers over the last 10 years as well as with Nutrition and Traditional, Sacred & Healing Foods.
-Add to that, a deep sense of simplicity, sustainability and cultural repair, and you have Lazy-Lady Living, an 8 week comprehensive course that will introduce you to a whole new paradigm of food and farming, culture and community.
+I have taken our knowledge of Permaculture Design Principles and combined it with our experience as urban farmers over the last 10 years as well as with Nutrition and Traditional, Sacred & Healing Foods, and Indigenous land practices.
+Add to these, a deep sense of simplicity, sustainability and cultural repair, and you have Lazy-Lady Living, an 8 week comprehensive course that will introduce you to a whole new paradigm of food and farming, culture and community.
 I promise.

 What you need is inspiration . . .